matthewbrake/ocr-bill-v3/README.md

 -   **Effortless Data Entry**: "Scan" bills using file upload or your device's camera to eliminate manual data entry.
 -   **Clear Information**: Understand charges, usage, and key dates at a glance with an intuitive UI.
 -   **Track Consumption**: Visualize historical usage data extracted from charts on the bill.
+-   **Editable Charts & Low-Confidence Flags**: Correct any AI extraction errors directly.
+The app automatically highlights individual chart bars the AI was uncertain about, prompting you to verify them.
+-   **Persistent History**: An optional Node.js server saves all analysis results, bill images, and exported CSVs so your data is never lost.
--   **Data Portability**: Export extracted data to CSV for personal records or submit it to a webhook via Formspree.
+-   **Data Portability**: Export extracted data to a server-side CSV folder for permanent records or submit it to a webhook via Formspree.
--   **Privacy & Control**: API keys and analysis history are stored locally in the browser, never on a server.
+-   **Privacy & Control**: When not using the server, API keys and analysis history are stored locally in the browser.
 -   **Flexible AI Backend**: Easily switch between Google Gemini, a local Ollama instance, or OpenAI.
 -   **Interactive & High-Confidence Data**: All extracted fields are editable.
 Low-confidence extractions are automatically flagged for user review.